Board of Directors

 Karen Bradley is a Certified Movement Analyst in Laban Movement Analysis, a trained dance-movement therapist and Emeritus Associate Professor of Dance at the University of Maryland, where she was also Director of Graduate Studies in Dance.
 She is the author of Rudolf Laban, a volume in the Routledge series on 20th-century performance practitioners, and numerous articles on dance, arts education, and neuroscience.
 Bradley is the President of the Laban/Bartenieff Institute of Movement Studies and teaches globally.

-Ashley has intensely studied and taught ballet, jazz, modern, musical theatre and hip-hop.
-Ashley also holds a B.Ed and M.Ed and currently teaches Dance 11 in the public school system.
-Ashley is passionate about making dance accessible to all, with an emphasis on promoting dance education for youth.
+Ashley background has centred around intense studies of and teaching ballet, jazz, modern, musical theatre and hip-hop.
+Ashley also holds a B.Ed and M.Ed.
+Currently, she is able to combine all of her dance and education training into a passion for her Dance 11 class, which she teaches in the public school system.
+Ashley is a strong believer about making dance accessible to all, with an emphasis on promoting dance education for youth.

 Don has been involved in the performing arts since 1974 as a performer, writer, director, teacher, arts activist, and journalist/critic.
 His work, training and teaching include dance, circus, theatre, puppetry, mask, and the somatic arts.
 He is a Master Teacher with 35 years of teaching experience at professional and pre-professional levels guiding actors, dancers, and circus artists to achieve technical mastery of basic and advanced skills and self-expression.
 Teaching credits include The National Theatre School of Canada, numerous American and Canadian colleges and universities, the Cirque du Soleil, The National Circus School in Montreal, and En Piste.
 He will bring a wealth of experience to the Board, through his onstage experience and community arts involvement.
 He understands the needs of generative artists, sees the needs of the community that surrounds and supports those artists, and is very committed to serve the larger vision of Dance NS.